databendlabs/databend/docs/doc/10-faq/08-how-to-benchmark-with-hyperfine.md

 ## Write an easy-to-use script

-Open a file called `benchmark.sh` and write the following.
+Open a file called `benchmark.sh` and write the following:

 ```shell
 #!/bin/bash